AdaCore/training_material/courses/additional_modules/multiple_inheritance.rst

       type I2 is interface and I1;
       Procedure P2 (V : I) is abstract;

-* A tagged type can derive from several interfacesand can derive from one interface several times
+* A tagged type can derive from several interfaces and can derive from one interface several times

    .. code:: Ada